-- Home Main Page

-- Administration

-- View Video ActiveX
+- View Video ActiveX Mode

-- View Video Java
+- View Video Java Mode

+- System Administration

-Administration
+System Administration

-On the Welcome screen of the Configuration Utility, click Administration to enter the administration window that contains the settings required for the camera in the top menu bar, including Status, Configuration, Tools and Help
+Under the Welcome screen of the Configuration Utility, click System Administration to enter the administration window that contains the settings required for the camera in the top menu bar, including Management, Configuration, Tools, Help, and Home.

-TIP: Click Save to store the setting, or Cancel to abandon, or Refresh to reload the status.
-Click Home on the top menu bar will link to Welcome Window.
+TIP: Once you have changed the settings in each option, click Save to store the settings, or Cancel to abandon, or Refresh to reload the status.
+During the configuration, whenever you click Home in the top menu bar will make you return to the Welcome window.

-Administration → Status
+System Administration → Management

 The Management window contains the information of your configuration.
-Click the items in the left column to view your settings, including: System, Video, Wireless (Wireless is for TV-IP400W only), Network, and Active User.
+Click the items in the left column to view your settings, including: System, Video, Network, and User.